|

 Export > Export Timing Diagram menu option.

-In the generated code, notice that clock is a parameterized process.
-During simulation a user and easily
+In the generated code, notice that the clock is a parameterized process.
+During simulation, a user can easily

 -- Generated by WaveFormer Pro Version